Republican candidates split over Kentucky clerk in gay marriage case

 Mike Huckabee, the former governor of Arkansas, said on Twitter he would travel to Kentucky to support Davis.
 On Facebook, he wrote, “The Supreme Court is not the supreme branch and it’s certainly not the supreme being.”

-Other candidates said they shared Davis’s religious convictions but that she was bound to uphold the law.
+Other candidates said they shared Davis’s religious convictions but felt that as a public official she was bound to uphold the law.

-Former business executive Carly Fiorina has made similar arguments, but indicated on Twitter that sending Davis to jail was too harsh a punishment.
+Former business executive Carly Fiorina has made similar arguments, though she indicated on Twitter that she thought sending Davis to jail was too harsh a punishment.

-Some Republicans, namely front-runner Donald Trump, did not weigh in, while Jeb Bush, the former governor of Florida, said “there ought to be a way to figure this out.”
+Some Republicans, such as front-runner Donald Trump and former Florida Governor Jeb Bush, did not weigh in Thursday.

-“We shouldn’t be pushing people out of the public square if they have deeply held views, nor should we discriminate against people, particularly, after this court ruling as it relates to sexual orientation,” he said.
+Davis wound up in court after months of legal wrangling that drew attention from politicians and pundits on both sides of the marriage issue.

-Democrats, meanwhile, have largely been united since the Supreme Court’s ruling in supporting same-sex marriage.
+Democrats have largely been united since the Supreme Court’s ruling.
+A White House spokesman called the judge’s decision “appropriate.”

 “Marriage equality is the law of the land,” tweeted Hillary Clinton, the Democratic presidential front-runner.
 “Officials should be held to their duty to uphold the law - end of story.”

-Reporting by Emily Stephenson in Washington and Alana Wise in New York; Additional reporting by Steve Holland in New Hampshire; Editing by Lisa Shumaker
+Reporting by Emily Stephenson in Washington and Alana Wise in New York; Editing by Lisa Shumaker